Le Caire

 Pyramids View Inn Mid-range

-A little hotel whose restaurant terraces frame the Sphinx and the pyramids: dinner facing the sound-and-light show, at a reasonable price.
+Small hotel where the restaurant terraces frame the Sphinx and the pyramids, perfect for dinner facing the sound and light show at a reasonable price.

 Check availability